dben1182/path_generator_DeanAnderson/README.md

 ## Linux Prerequisites

-Ensure you have Python, `pip`, git, and cmake, Google Test, and Eigen3 installed on your system.
+Ensure you have Python, `pip`, git, and cmake, Google Test, Eigen3, and tkinter is installed on your system.
 Then, install the required packages:

 ```bash
 sudo apt install python3